TechHireWorkshops/Data-Structures-Workshop/README.md

 ### Advantages of stacks

-- Stacks can store multiple data points of similar types
+- Stacks can store multiple data points of any type
 - All stack operations take O(1) time complexity

 ### Disadvantages of stacks